Baylor College of Medicine, MD

 Fellowship, Minimally Invasive Gynecologic Surgery, Newton-Wellesley Hospital

-Christina Salazar, MD, is a board-certified obstetrician-gynecologist and a minimally invasive gynecologic surgeon in Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin.
-She specializes in the management of complex conditions, including endometriosis, chronic pelvic pain, uterine fibroids, and ovarian cysts.
-Her expertise in minimally invasive surgery allows her to offer advanced hysteroscopy, operative office hysteroscopy, and to treat patients with Asherman’s syndrome and infertility.
-Additionally, Dr. Salazar serves as an assistant professor in the Dell Medical School Department of Women’s Health.
+Christina Salazar, MD, FACOG, is a fellowship-trained minimally invasive gynecologic surgeon in Women’s Health, a clinical partnership between Ascension Seton and UT Health Austin.
+Her specialty focus includes the medical and surgical treatment of chronic pelvic pain, and her expertise in minimally invasive surgery includes robotic and laparoscopic surgery as well as office-based hysteroscopy procedures.
+Additionally, Dr. Salazar is an assistant professor in the Dell Medical School Department of Women’s Health.

-Dr. Salazar earned her medical degree from Baylor College of Medicine and her bachelor’s from Rice University.
+Dr. Salazar earned her bachelor’s degree from Rice University and her medical degree from Baylor College of Medicine.
 She completed a residency in obstetrics and gynecology at Case Western Reserve University MetroHealth Hospital and a fellowship in minimally invasive gynecologic surgery at Newton-Wellesley Hospital.

 - Abnormal uterine bleeding

 - American College of Obstetrics and Gynecology, Obstetrics and Gynecology

 - Jamal I. Ramahi Memorial Award for excellence in enhancing patient-physician relationships, MetroHealth Hospital (2012)

 Women's Health - Maternal-Fetal Medicine - Medical Park Tower